Follow That Woman

-Follow That Woman is a 1945 crime film starring William Gargan, Nancy Kelly, and Regis Toomey.
-The movie was directed by Lew Landers.
+Follow That Woman is a 1945 American comedy crime film directed by Lew Landers and starring William Gargan, Nancy Kelly and Regis Toomey.
+It was distributed by Paramount Pictures.

 Plot summary

 Nancy spends the evening with her boyfriend at the Downtown Club, a notorious hangout for members of the criminal underworld.
 Quite recently the club was the scene of a murder.
 Nancy witnesses what she believes is a holdup at the very next table, and instinctively she hits the gunman over the head with a champagne bottle, knocking him out completely.
 The gunman, Sam Boone, is really an undercover police officer posing as a gangster, who was trying to make an arrest when Nancy hit him.
-Even though Nancy and Sam really didn't meet under the best of circumstances, they soon take a liking to each other, and eventually marry.
-Exactly two years later they return to the Downtown Club and the ”crime scene” in order to celebrate their first meeting.
+Even though Nancy and Sam really didn't meet under the best of circumstances, they soon take a liking to each other and eventually marry.
+Exactly two years later they return to the Downtown Club and the ”crime scene” to celebrate their first meeting.

 Sam has now transformed into being a private detective instead of police officer.
 When he and Nancy sit at their table, Sam is slipped a note from one of the singers, Marge Andrews.
 She wants to meet him in one of the club's dressing rooms.
 A while later he and Nancy enter the dressing room, but find Marge's body lying on the floor.
 She has been murdered, and Sam sees stains probably left by the murderer on the radiator.
 Afraid that a scandal and his association with a murder might spoil his chances of entering into an Army training program he has been accepted to, Sam decides to ignore the lead and not mention that he was ever in the dressing room.
 They leave, and Sam asks Nick, the nightclub host, not to tell the police he was the one who found Marge's dead body.

 Sam leaves to join the Army, leaving Nancy behind, working with Butch, Sam's partner at the firm.
-One day Nancy and Butch gets a phone call from a man named J.B.
+One day Nancy and Butch get a phone call from a man named J.B.
 Henderson, who wants to hire a detective to find Marge Andrews.
-Henderson says he was supposed to meet Marge for a meeting the other day, and was worried when she didn't show up.
-Nancy is surprised by the fact that the truth about what had happened to Marge hadn't been exposed.
+Henderson says he was supposed to meet Marge for a meeting the other day and was worried when she didn't show up.
+Nancy is surprised by the fact that the truth about what happened to Marge hadn't been exposed.

 Nancy contacts the nightclub host Nick and asks him about the murder scene, but he denies ever hearing about it.
 Nancy and Butch get suspicious, and late that night they break into Marge's apartment to get some clues of what had happened.
-As they search the apartment for clues, a shot is fired, missing them both.
+As they search the apartment for clues a shot is fired, missing them both.
 The shooter is able to flee the scene without revealing himself to them.